Mark Parton

-Mark Stuart Parton (born 24 September 1966) is an Australian conservative politician who is currently serving as leader of the Canberra Liberals and Leader of the Opposition of the Australian Capital Territory since November 2025.
+Mark Stuart Parton (born 24 September 1966) is an Australian politician who is currently serving as leader of the Canberra Liberals and Leader of the Opposition of the Australian Capital Territory since November 2025.
 He has been a Liberal member of the Legislative Assembly since 2016, representing the electorate of Brindabella.
 He was a long-running local radio announcer on 2CC before entering politics.

+Early life

+Mark Stuart Parton was born the second child of husband and wife Tom and Jackie Parton in 1966.
+Tom was a grocer and Mark was the couple's second child.

+Parton began a life in media at age 13 when he began writing a fortnightly column in the Beverley York Express.